-Hill College will host two open forums aimed at providing faculty, staff, students and the community with information concerning Senate Bill 11.
-These one-hour sessions will be held at 1 p.m. on Monday, Feb.
+Hill College hosted two open forums aimed at providing faculty, staff, students and the community with information concerning Senate Bill 11.
+The one-hour sessions were held at 1 p.m. on Monday, Feb.
 27, 2017, at the Hill County Campus Performing Arts Center, in Hillsboro and at 2 p.m. on Tuesday, Feb.
 28, 2017, at the Johnson County Campus Student Center in Room 400, in Cleburne.

 Senate Bill 11 allows properly licensed individuals to carry a concealed firearm on campus facilities beginning Aug.
 1, 2017.
-The open forums will include a presentation on Senate Bill 11 and a question and answer period immediately following the presentation.
-Faculty, staff, students and community members are encouraged to attend.
-Additional information on Senate Bill 11 can be found on the Hill College website at http://www.hillcollege.edu/safety/CampusCarry.html
+The open forums included a presentation on Senate Bill 11 and a question and answer period immediately following the presentation.
+Faculty, staff, students and community members were encouraged to attend.
+Additional information on Senate Bill 11 can be found on the Hill College website at http://www.hillcollege.edu/safety/CampusCarry.html.